When parents say they have a child who is terrible at writing, it’s hard to know what they mean.

 Jumpstart your middle school writers

-Want your Middle Schoolers to feel good about writing?
+Want your Middle Schoolers to feel good about writing while also gaining important academic writing skills?

-Building Confidence (formerly Faltering Ownership) offers a slew of engaging writing projects that prepare kids for a life of self-expression and academic achievement.
+Building Confidence offers a slew of engaging writing projects that introduce tweens to a variety of writing formats and prepare them for a life of self-expression and academic achievement.

 Combine style with skill!